intel-analytics/ipex-llm/docker/llm/serving/cpu/docker/README.md

 After the container is booted, you could get into the container through `docker exec`.

 To run model-serving using `BigDL-LLM` as backend, you can refer to this [document](https://github.com/intel-analytics/BigDL/tree/main/python/llm/src/bigdl/llm/serving).
 Also you can set environment variables and start arguments while running a container to get serving started initially.
-You may need to boot serveral containers to support.
+You may need to boot several containers to support.
+One controller container and at least one worker container are needed, the api server address(host and port) and controller address are set in controller container.
+And you need to set the same controller address as above and model path on your machine in worker container.

 To start a controller container:
 ```bash